SIG Volunteer Leadership Handbook

 Any funds remaining from the allocated $2,000 may NOT be used to purchase additional registration waivers; these funds were specifically appropriated to invited speakers.
 A SIG may use the discretionary $1,500 to "purchase" additional Convention registration waivers.
 However, this would result in less money for other discretionary uses.

 ASHA members or individuals eligible to be ASHA members may NOT receive financial support of any kind (stipend, honorarium, etc.).
+They are eligible to receive registration waivers (see below).
 Students who are members of NSSLHA or are NSSLHA-eligible fall under the "member" category and, therefore, are not eligible for financial support.
-Students in different professions/fields (e.g., social work, psychology) are considered nonmember and ineligible; they would be eligible for financial support.
+Students in different professions/fields (e.g., social work, psychology) are considered nonmembers, so they would be eligible for financial support.

 Registration waivers are to be used ONLY for ASHA members (or individuals eligible to be ASHA members) who are invited presenters.
 This includes NSSLHA members or NSSLHA-eligible individuals.

 If an invited presenter is NOT an ASHA member and is not eligible for ASHA membership, there is no registration cost.
 This complimentary registration does not come from the registration waiver allotment given to the topic committee or SIG.

 Please note: Everyone must register for Convention.
 Invited presenters will receive a specific e-mail with instructions on how to register and what specific code to use.
 A current e-mail address must be provided for each presenter.

 No awards can be given by the SIGs unless approved via standard operating procedures (i.e., recognized through the Committee on Honors (CoH).
 Instead, the SIGs should encourage affiliates to submit nominations for existing ASHA awards.
 Recommendations for other awards may be made through CoH and must be approved by the BOD through resolution.